 - Lumen5 uses AI to transform blog posts into videos and zoom recordings into video clips

-- Raw Shorts is an AI video creation and text to video maker that converts text into videos (with narration).
+- Raw Shorts is an AI video creation and text-to-video maker that converts text into videos (with narration) for explainers, animations, and promo videos.

 - Wibbitz is also an AI-powered video creation platform that helps businesses convert written content into videos.